open-ephys/onix-docs/source/Software Guide/oni-repl/index.rst

    However, its simplicity and lack of abstraction compared to :ref:`bonsai_onixref` make it useful as an example of how to use `liboni
    <https://open-ephys.github.io/ONI/v1.0/api/liboni/index.html>`__ and for quickly
-   examining hardware state and hub firmware versions.
+   examining hardware state and hub gateware versions.

 .. code-block:: none